 These confidential services exist to help staff and students create the best possible environment in which to work and study.
 Find out how the Mediation Service and Dignity and Respect contacts can help you.

-ECU provides a central source of expertise, research, advice and leadership for universities and colleges regarding equality, diversity and inclusion.
+ECU (now part of the merger Advance HE) provides a central source of expertise, research, advice and leadership for universities and colleges regarding equality, diversity and inclusion.

 All new starters are expected to attend the Equality and Dignity at NTU training course.
 This is a blended learning course, consisting of an online element and a face to face session.